Fill out ACORD forms

 Certificate Holder

-A third party (such as a client, landlord, or general contractor) named on a Certificate of Insurance who receives proof that the insured carries required coverage.
+A third party (such as a client, landlord, or government agency) named on a Certificate of Insurance who receives proof that the insured carries required coverages.
 Being listed as a certificate holder alone does not grant additional rights under the policy.

 Additional Insured